evan-forbes/ethlab/thereum/README.md

 ## Usage

-Thereum describes a bare minimum blockchain using the tools provided in go-ethereum.
+Thereum describes a bare minimum blockchain.
+A ton of code was forked from go-ethereum in order to be able to plug into existing interfaces

 ## Notes

-There are some arguably distasteful design decisions that were made in order plug into go-ethereum.
+Attempts were made to stick to a similar project/code structure of go-ethereum.